QubesOS/qubes-doc/common-tasks/backup-restore.md

 3. Select the destination for the backup:

    If you wish to send your backup to a (currently running) VM, select the VM in the drop-down box next to **Target AppVM**.
-   If you wish to send your backup to a [USB mass storage device](/doc/stick-mounting/), first mount the device in a VM, then select the mount point inside that VM as the backup destination.
+   If you wish to send your backup to a [USB mass storage device](/doc/stick-mounting/), you can use the directory selection widget to mount a connected device (under "Other locations" item on the left); or first mount the device in a VM, then select the mount point inside that VM as the backup destination.

    You must also specify a directory on the device or in the VM, or a command to be executed in the VM as a destination for your backup.
-For example, if you wish to send your backup to the `~/backups` folder in the target VM, you would simply type or browse to `backups` in this field.
-This destination directory must already exist.
+For example, if you wish to send your backup to the `~/backups` folder in the target VM, you would simply browse to it using the convenient directory selection dialog (`...`) at the right.
 If it does not exist, you must create it manually prior to backing up.

    By specifying the appropriate directory as the destination in a VM, it is possible to send the backup directly to, e.g., a USB mass storage device attached to the VM.
 Likewise, it is possible to enter any command as a backup target by specifying the command as the destination in the VM.
 This can be used to send your backup directly to, e.g., a remote server using SSH.